EU Chief To Push For Sanctions On Israel Ministers, Curb Trade Ties Over Gaza

 "And I know that any action will be too much for some.
 Too little for others.
 But we must all take our own responsibilities".

-Hamas's October 7, 2023 attack on Israel sparked the nearly two-year war in Gaza and resulted in the deaths of 1,219 people, mostly civilians, according to an AFP tally based on Israeli figures.
+The United Nations declared famine last month in parts of Gaza, warning that 500,000 people face "catastrophic" conditions von der Leyen European Commission Israel sanctions Gaza Under Attack Gaza Genocide

-Israel's retaliatory offensive has killed at least 64,605 Palestinians, most of them civilians, according to figures from the health ministry in Hamas-run Gaza that the United Nations considers reliable.
+The measure is to affect future allocations amounting to about six million euros ($7 million) a year and the disbursement of about 14 million euros for ongoing institutional cooperation projects, the commission said.

-The United Nations declared famine last month in parts of Gaza, warning that 500,000 people face "catastrophic" conditions.
+The European Union's executive will propose sanctions on "extremist ministers" -- whose actions and words "incite violence" -- and "violent settlers".

 Legal Disclaimer: